I don't see couples for relationship counselling or marriage counselling.

 Monogamy, Open Relationships, Seeing Someone Else, Affairs, Cheating On Someone Some of us want and believe that a relationship or marriage should last forever, that no partner should have sexual relations with anyone else, and this is important, essential for many of us.
 Others may believe this is too much to ask, expect, yet still struggle with the consequences of having sexual relations outside of the relationship or marriage.
 We may also have similar or different views about what it means to be in an open relationship, and this may work for some couples.
 There may have been unexpressed or tacit taboo about being sexual with others.
 If we have chosen or agreed upon (spoken or unspoken) a monogamous, conventional relationship or marriage, valuing its sanctuary, this has consequences if our actions are different to what has been agreed, even tacitly.
 We may have met someone else or be involved in an affair, which undermines or threatens our relationship, marriage.
 We may have had a fling, "casual sex" or something more serious with a strong, emotional involvement, either way it can put a strain on us and others.
 We may have tried to keep this aspect of our lives separate.
 Our "new relationship" may have become quite charged, as we experience emotions we've never quite felt before.
 The secrecy may initially add to our excitement, attraction.
 We may enjoy the dating, romance and this new person in our life may now mean a lot to us.
 We may confide in them, connect with them emotionally more than our primary partner (see also Emotional Affairs above).
 Constantly covering our tracks, we may be worn out by the circle of lies, where our integrity and sexual honesty may be compromised.
 An affair or seeing someone else may have happened following an impulsive opportunity, a curiosity to sexually experiment, a need for love and connection, to experience something different, or started off as a friendship and developed from there.

 The New Person In Our Life - Unresolved Issues Within Us, With Our Partner?
 Alongside our attraction to someone else, maybe carried away with passion, we may also have entered into this liaison because of a difficulty in our relationship or marriage, an attempt or distraction to solve our relationship problems, maybe what is lacking in it or other deeper issues.
 We may have started an affair as a distraction to get away from problems in our relationship or marriage.
+What is being satisfied by this new person in our life may be worth addressing.
 And sometimes having an affair may be an easy way out to avoid things that need resolving between us and our partner.
 We may have begun to turn away from each other, living parallel lives.
 One or both of us may not have bothered very much.
-Struggling to acknowledge, accept, manage differences between us and our primary partner, we may minimise their positive traits, maximising their negative ones, and reversing this for he new person in our life.
-We may believe that turning to someone else may solve our problem, yet our troubles may remain and we may now be questioning if we really want to abandon our relationship or marriage.
+Struggling to acknowledge, accept, manage differences between us and our primary partner, we may minimise their positive traits, maximising their negative ones, and reversing this for the new person in our life.
+We may believe that turning to someone else may solve our problem, yet our troubles may remain, and we may now be questioning if we really want to abandon our relationship or marriage.
 We may also have unresolved personal struggles, problems or insecurities in the hope that by seeing someone else they will be resolved.
 We may for example feel unappreciated, be alone, lonely at times, believing that turning to someone else will take away all these feelings.
 Some may start seeing someone else as a transitional means to end their current relationship, not knowing any other way to do this.
 We may want to reflect further on these considerations.
 (See also Reflections, Way Forward)

 Our Choices The possibility of romance and flirting don't necessarily end when we are in a committed long term relationship and sometimes we are faced with choices and sacrifice of whether or not to pursue this...
 Being involved in an affair or infidelity we can seem like two different people at times.
 Anxious or in a panic, it can be hard to think clearly as if in a dream or stupor.
 Alongside seeing someone else, our "infidelity" or "extramarital affair" we may become confused, torn between what to do - what some people call being in a love triangle.
 Having a sexual affair, emotional affair, we may have a hard and fast choice as to what we invest in, where we place our energy and time.
 We may have come up against the impossibility of spreading intimacy in too many places.
 We may love our partner (maybe in a different way) and the new person in our life, and have a dilemma of which person to choose, how can I be with both, do I want to get back to my original partner and if so how can I get back?
 Some may have made a deep connection with this new person in our life (maybe in different ways), that we want to be with them, because this now feels right for us.
 For others, our "fling" or affair may have ended, but the repercussions live on.
 Some of us may feel apologetic, maybe ashamed for crossing a boundary, others not.
 How to get over an affair may now be our concern.
 Having a romantic liaison, sexual encounter or affair doesn't have to mean the relationship or marriage is over, yet for others, they may be considering ending their relationship or marriage.
 We want to turn to counselling, so we can discuss the effects and impact of seeing someone else, having an affair.
 Relationship counselling and marriage counselling can be a space to talk about what all this means for us, what would we like to do.